BeastCodZ/WinKey/README.md

 <img src="https://github.com/user-attachments/assets/bced1892-14da-4a13-aecf-45e134a196ee" alt="WinKey Logo" width="48"/>

-> **Your slick, no-nonsense Electron 2FA Authenticator —**
+> **Your slick, Yours Truly, Winkey —**
 > *because security shouldn’t be ugly or complicated.*

 ---

 ## What is WinKey?

-WinKey is an Electron-based Two-Factor Authentication (2FA) app designed to provide a clean, aesthetic, and easy-to-use experience for generating Time-based One-Time Passwords (TOTP).
+WinKey is an Electron based Two-Factor Authentication (2FA) app designed to provide a clean, aesthetic, and easy to use experience for generating Time-based One-Time Passwords (TOTP).
 This lightweight desktop authenticator simplifies the process of securing your online accounts with an elegant interface and reliable token generation.

 ---

 ## ✨ What’s New in v2
-  - **✅ Google Drive Sync** — backup & restore your secrets with a click.
+  - **Google Drive Sync** — backup & restore your secrets with a click.
-  - **✅ Improved UI** — more aesthetic, smoother interaction.
+  - **Improved UI** — more aesthetic, smoother interaction.
-  - **✅ Basic backup system** — local and remote backups before overwriting.
+  - **Basic backup system** — local and remote backups before overwriting.
-  - **⚙️ Clean multi-user codebase (experimental)** — prepping for multiple accounts.
+  - **Clean multi-user codebase (experimental)** — prepping for multiple accounts.

 ## 🚧 Roadmap / Coming Soon

-- 🔐 Encryption for stored secrets — so your secrets.json is useless to thieves.
+- Encryption for stored secrets — so your secrets.json is useless to thieves.
-- 🔑 bcrypt — hashed local passwords to guard your local database.
+- bcrypt — hashed local passwords to guard your local database.
-- 🧩 GitHub login option — log in with your GitHub account.
+- GitHub login option — log in with your GitHub account.
-- 👥 Fully-fledged multi-account login — switch between different cloud accounts seamlessly.
+- Fully-fledged multi-account login — switch between different cloud accounts seamlessly.

 ---